FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 (from the cluster to your computer) or upload (from your computer to the cluster), simply drag files or folders from one side to the other.
 Pretty intuitive!

-Hopefully now you are feeling ready to use the [FazalLabPipelines](https://fazallabbcm.github.io/FazalLabPipelines/QuickStart)!
+Now you are ready to use the [FazalLabPipelines](https://fazallabbcm.github.io/FazalLabPipelines/QuickStart)!